kamranayub/kamranayub.github.io/input/posts/2020-08-21-course-testing-progress-web-apps-cypress-webdriverio.md.md

 ![Chart of time spent per aspect](https://user-images.githubusercontent.com/563819/91182923-6f0d5a00-e6b0-11ea-9bc3-826d98e103cb.png)

-Clearly most of the time spent developing a course is in content creation and research followed by editing.
+Clearly most of the time spent developing a course is in content creation and research followed by editpackage while developing the course.

+The app was built using.
 Interestingly, to develop the sample app was less than 15 hours of work although time spent tweaking and polishing throughout course development is also wrapped up in "Content".

 This insight is good to have because it allows me to judge whether I should leverage some of Pluralsight's packaged services to do editing in the future.
 For example, if I spend 30 hours editing a 90 minute course and I am paid $X, I can do the math to determine whether hiring out editing is worth it.

 As far as content goes for this course, a **lot** of time was spent researching since testing PWAs using Cypress and WebDriverIO is not a common thing people tend to do it seems (and now, maybe my course will demystify a lot of it).
 The 88 hours of content creation includes lots of other things like writing tests, researching bugs, waiting for CI runs, etc. While writing tests with Ionic, I discovered a [couple of Cypress bugs](https://github.com/cypress-io/cypress/issues?q=is%3Aissue+sort%3Aupdated-desc+author%3Akamranayub+is%3Aclosed) along the way which have all been fixed now as of the course publishing which is awesome!

-Relative to my previous courses, this one took about **twice** as long and I attribute it to that additional research and test implementation.
+Relative to my previous courses, this one took about **twice** as long and I attribute it to that additional research and test implementationonic which was the first time I *actually* used it to build something.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQ5MDQyMDg3LC0xNjI1NTQ2NzU1LDE0OT
-MyMjU5MjldfQ==
+eyJoaXN0b3J5IjpbMTYxNjkzOTA5MCw2NDkwNDIwODcsLTE2Mj
+U1NDY3NTVdfQ==
 -->